qetiproject/shopFlow/README.md

 # Shop Flow App

-**Shop Flow App** is a scalable and interactive **Angular 20.3** web application for browsing and managing products.
+**Shop Flow App** is an **ongoing**, scalable and interactive **Angular 20.3** web application for browsing and managing products.
-The project demonstrates **modern Angular best practices**, focusing on **clean architecture, performance, and maintainability**.
+The project demonstrates **modern Angular best practices**, focusing on **clean architecture, performance, and maintainability** and is actively evolving with new features and improvements.

 ## ✨ Key Features
-- **User Authentication:** Register, Login, Forgot Password, and Email OTP verification
+- **User Authentication:** Register, Login, Forgot Password and Email OTP verification
 - **State Management:** Reactive state handling using **NgRx**, **Angular Signals**, and **RxJS**
 - **Security:** Secure user data handling with SessionStorage and route guards
 - **UI & UX:** Fully responsive design built with **Tailwind CSS**